Cat's eye (road): Continental Europe

-In almost all European countries, cat eye road studs will include reflective lenses of some kind.
-By contrast to the UK where use of cat's eyes is widespread, in Continental Europe, cat's eyes are less common as a permanent fixture.
+In almost all European countries cat's eye road studs include reflective lenses of some kind.
+By contrast to the UK where use of cat's eyes is widespread, in Continental Europe cat's eyes are rarely used as a permanent fixture.
 Most appear white or gray during daylight; the colors discussed here are the color of light they reflect.
-Because of their inconspicuousness during the day, they are always used in conjunction with painted retro-reflective lines; they are never seen on their own.
+Because of their inconspicuousness during the day, they are always used in conjunction with painted retro-reflective lines.

-White markers — for lane markings.
+White markers for lane markings.
 When used on dual carriageways, motorways, or one-way roads, they may illuminate red on the reverse, to indicate drivers are traveling the wrong way.

-Yellow or amber markers — These are found next to the central reservation (US: median) on motorways and dual carriageways and, in the Republic of Ireland, are also used on hard shoulders.
+Yellow or amber markers are used next to the central reservation (US: median) on motorways and dual carriageways and, in the Republic of Ireland, also on hard shoulders.

-Red markers — These are found by the hard shoulder on motorways and at the edge of the running surface on other roads.
+Red markers are used by the hard shoulder on motorways and at the edge of the running surface on other roads.
 They are also occasionally used to indicate a no-entry road and when traveling down the wrong way of the motorway/dual carriageway.

-Green markers — These are used where slip-roads leave and join the main carriageway on dual carriageways.
+Green markers are used where slip-roads leave and join the main carriageway on dual carriageways.
 In some countries, they are also used across the entrances of minor roads or accesses onto major single carriageway roads or lay-bys.

-Blue markers — Are used to indicate the entrance to police reserved slip-roads (these do not lead anywhere, they are to allow police to park and monitor motorway traffic).
+Blue markers are used to indicate the entrance to police reserved slip-roads (these do not lead anywhere, they are to allow police to park and monitor motorway traffic).

 The exception to the above rules are: